sejlap/Matlab-programs/README.md

 # Matlab-programs

-On the different courses „Artificial intelligence“,  „Fundamentals of operational research“, „ Computer modelling and simulation“ I've done several programs in Matlab.
+Analyzed various problems and resolved them using Matlab on the different courses „Artificial intelligence“,  „Fundamentals of operational research“, „ Computer modelling and simulation“.